nondejus/AwesomeUnityCommunity/README.md

 (ARCHIVED) - The repository is read only for learning purposes.

-#[CATEGORY] - Where [CATEGORY] represents a category of the document.
+(#[CATEGORY]) - Where [CATEGORY] represents a category of the document.
 Means that the resource is related with another category too.
+Any resource can contain many category tags.

 # :bookmark: Categories <a name="categories"></a>